-If the amplifier does not operate, you might need to replace the red power cable's 60-amp SFE-type fuse or one or both of the 30-amp blade-type fuses on the amplifier's back panel.
-Check all fuses.
+If the amplifier does not operate, you might need to replace the red power cable's 20amp SFE-type fuse or the 20-amp blade-type fuse on the amplifier's back panel.
+Check both fuses.

 Important: Let the amplifier cool down and see if it starts again before you assume a fuse needs to be replaced.